GM to stop funding troubled Cruise autonomous vehicle unit, abandoning robotaxis

 The company said it will combine Cruise's technical team with its own to work on advanced systems to assist drivers.

-"The Cruise Board of Directors and the Cruise leadership team are collaborating closely with GM on next steps," said Cruise CEO Marc Whitten.
+"The Cruise Board of Directors and the Cruise leadership team are collaborating closely with GM on next steps," Cruise CEO Marc Whitten told CBS News.

 GM bought then San Francisco-based start-up Cruise Automation in 2016 for at least $1 billion with high hopes of developing a profitable fleet of robotaxis.
 At the time, Cruise Automation, along with Google, was among the few companies with permits from the state of California to test the cars.